Walk Ilam Park to the Stepping Stones in Dovedale

 Cross a stile and follow the footpath downhill to join a road.
 Turn left and walk along this path, with the River Dove on your right, to enter Dovedale.
 The name is derived from the old Norse word 'dubo', meaning dark.
-An information panel here tells you more about the work that we do to care for this area.
+Look out for dippers, ducks and heron by the river.

 Congratulations, you've reached the Stepping Stones - take a minute to absorb the fantastic scenery.
 Put in place in the middle of the 19th century, the stones have long been a magnet for visitors to the area.
-Cross the stones to continue your walk or return to Ilam Park.
+Spot the fossils in the stones as you cross them.
+You can cross the stones and continue your walk along the valley on the path, or return to Ilam Park.

 The Stepping Stones